-Familial hypoalphalipoproteinemia (HA) is a relatively common genetic condition that causes your body to produce low levels of high-density lipoprotein ("good cholesterol”).
-When you have this inherited disorder you have a higher chance to develop cardiovascular disease, including an added risk for heart attack and stroke.
+Familial hypoalphalipoproteinemia (HA) is a relatively common genetic condition that causes the body to produce low levels of HDL or high-density lipoprotein (known as “good” cholesterol).
+Low HDL can increase the risk of developing cardiovascular disease, including an added risk for heart attack and stroke.

 High-density lipoprotein (HDL)

 HDL is made by the liver and the intestines.
-It is often called “good” cholesterol because it helps lower the risk for cardiovascular disease.
+It is often called “good” cholesterol because higher levels help lower the risk for cardiovascular disease.
 HDL moves cholesterol to the liver so it can be removed from the body.
 HDL also helps the body by reducing inflammation and protecting the walls of the blood vessels from normal wear and tear.

 Here are some lifestyle strategies that can help improve HDL levels: